Flex PACE for Affordable Housing

 The Flex PACE buydown is limited to the amount required to reduce the interest to the lesser of either 5% below the yield rate or 1%.

 Community buydown: The community may meet its match requirements in the form of a contribution of direct cash, loans, equity, investments, land, property or infrastructure.
 Each may count toward the community’s funding of its portion of the buydown.
-Property tax exemptions or payments in lieu of property taxes are not eligible as community contributions.

 Principal and interest payments will be required.
 Length of term, amortization, personal guarantees and loan-to-value percentages will be negotiated between the lead lender and BND on a case-by-case basis.